 After these steps, your teeth and gums should be nice and clean.
 If you have any concerns or questions about specific aspects of orthodontic dental cleaning for children, please ask us!
 We are always here to help make sure that we keep their smile healthy as they grow up.

 Post Braces, The Dreaded Retainer

 The best time to clean your retainer is when you take it out to brush your teeth.
+You need to use a toothbrush with soft bristles.
 Once a day or at least once a week, you should disinfect your retainer by soaking it in a denture cleanser.
 Add the cleanser to a cup of warm water, not hot, hot water may shrink the retainer!
 Then, after you let your retainer soak, rinse it with plain water before placing it back in your mouth.

 Things to avoid when cleaning your retainers: